ActivityWatch/docs/src/examples/querying-data.rst

 Example fetching raw events from the "aw-watcher-window_" bucket:
     This is an example that you can run in a Python to fetch raw events posted by the window watcher.
-    The scripts sums the time spent on each window title and later renames some of the titles.
+    The scripts sums the time spent on each window title and showcases a data redaction use case.

     .. literalinclude:: raw_events.py

-    .. note:: Inserting events with the same id, will overwrite the previous event with the same id.
-This is useful if you want to update an event, but if you want to keep both events you should use a different id.

 ..
 TODO `Bucket REST API <./rest.html#get-events>`_